Skip to main content

 Sitges International Fantastic Film Festival of Catalonia

-Sitges is proud to have received to receive visits from top-level movie stars, directors and producers like David Lynch, Quentin Tarantino, Sir Anthony Hopkins, Jodie Foster, George A. Romero, Cameron Diaz, Ed Harris, Tilda Swinton, Peter Weir, Viggo Mortensen, Terry Gilliam, John Landis, Joe Dante, Zoë Bello, Dino de Laurentii, Takashi Miike, Wim Wenders, Tony Curtis, David Cronenberg, Álex de la Iglesia, Vanessa Redgrave, Darren Aronofsky, John Woo, Park Chan-Wook, Johnnie To, Paul Naschy, Ray Liotta, Jon Voight, Sam Raimi, Robert Englund, Mira Sorvino, Santiago Segura, Narciso Ibáñez Serrador, Guillermo del Toro, Kim Ki Duk, William Friedkin, Susan Sarandon, among others from the long list of people who, edition after edition, constitutes a real claim for the audience and the media.
+Sitges can boast that it has welcomed visits from artists, directors and producers of the stature of David Lynch, Quentin Tarantino, Sir Anthony Hopkins, Jodie Foster, George A. Romero, Cameron Diaz, Ed Harris, Tilda Swinton, Peter Weir, Viggo Mortensen, Terry Gilliam, John Landis, Joe Dante, Zoë Bello, Dino de Laurentii, Takashi Miike, Wim Wenders, Tony Curtis, David Cronenberg, Álex de la Iglesia, Vanessa Redgrave, Darren Aronofsky, John Woo, Park Chan-Wook, Johnnie To, Paul Naschy, Ray Liotta, Jon Voight, Sam Raimi, Robert Englund, Mira Sorvino, Santiago Segura, Narciso Ibáñez Serrador, Guillermo del Toro, Kim Ki Duk, William Friedkin, Susan Sarandon, and a long etcetera that, year after year, are a genuine attraction for both audiences and the media.

-Every year, the town of Sitges prepares for its annual meeting with fans of fantastic, the industry and the press.
-The Festival combines the best genre cinema of the moment with a look at films that have traced the history of fantastic, as well as adding tributes to film personalities with a special connection to fantastic.
+Year after year, the town of Sitges prepares for its annual meeting with fantastic genre fans, the industry and the press.
+The Festival combines the best genre films of the moment with a special look at other movies that have shaped the history of the fantastic genre, as well as paying tribute to celebrities with a special connection to the fantastic genre.

 A history through the poster

-Throughout its history, the Festival's posters have been inspired by the icons of world fantastic cinema.
-In 2021 it was the werewolf's turn, celebrating the 80th anniversary of the release of The Wolf Man (George Waggner, 1941).
-2020 marks the centenary of The Cabinet of Doctor Caligari (Robert Wiene, 1920).
-In 2019, Sitges breathed in desert dust and rusty iron celebrating the 40th anniversary of the premiere of Mad Max, by George Miller (1979).
-In 2018, one of the great symbols of the history of cinema was the star of the poster for the 51st edition of the Sitges Film Festival: the mysterious monolith from 2001: A Space Odyssey, Stanley Kubrick's science fiction classic that celebrated 50 years (1968).
-In 2017, and to celebrate the 50th anniversary of the Festival, the poster made reference to Dracula, the fantastic myth par excellence, taking advantage of the 25th anniversary of the premiere of a film as definitive as Bram Stoker's Dracula, by Francis Ford Coppola (1992).
-And we could go on listing examples until we reach the first of the posters (1968), the first image of what was the International Week of Fantastic and Horror Film, and which was, nothing more and nothing less, than the figure of Charles Chaplin.
+All throughout its history, the Festival's posters have been inspired by the icons of international fantastic genre filmmaking.
+In 2021 it was the werewolf's turn, celebrating the 80th anniversary of the release of George Waggner's The Wolf Man (1941).
+In 2020, the centenary of Robert Wiene's The Cabinet of Doctor Caligari (1920) was celebrated here.
+In 2019, Sitges breathed in desert dust and rusty iron in celebration of the 40th anniversary of the premiere of George Miller's Mad Max (1979).
+In 2018, one of the greatest symbols in film history was the star of the poster for the 51st Sitges Film Festival: the mysterious monolith from 2001: A Space Odyssey, Stanley Kubrick's science fiction classic that celebrated its 50th anniversary (1968).
+In 2017, and to celebrate the Festival's 50th anniversary, the poster made reference to Dracula, the fantastic myth par excellence, taking advantage of the 25th anniversary of the premiere of a film that is as definitive as Bram Stoker's Dracula, directed by Francis Ford Coppola (1992).
+And we could go on listing examples until we reach the very first poster (1968), the first image of what was the 1st International Week of Fantasy and Horror Movies, and which was, no more and no less, than the figure of Charles Chaplin.

-The Sitges Film Festival is also a festival qualified by the Academy of Motion Picture Arts and Sciences in Hollywood for the Oscar® Awards; so that the winning short films in the fiction and animation sections are automatically pre-selected.
+The Sitges Film Festival has also been declared a qualifying film competition by the Academy of Motion Picture Arts and Sciences of Hollywood for the ACADEMY AWARDS®; meaning that the winning short films in the fiction and animation sections are automatically shortlisted.